-String the line through the first dried orange slice and tie a knot to secure it in place on the end.
+Using a large needle, string the line through the first dried orange slice and tie a knot to secure it in place on the end.

 String the next orange, spacing the slices out to your preference.
 After you have the next slice in place, put the string through the center again to secure the slice.
 This will still allow you to gently move the orange if you want to adjust the slices when you’ve finished, but will keep it secure, as well.

 Repeat the previous step until you’ve reached the end of the line and tie the last slice on like you did the first.